NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - **5.2.
 Delete Profile**
  A user can erase their profile and all their data.
-It cannot be recovered there after.
+It cannot be recovered thereafter.
 A user is met with a modal prompt upon clicking the `Delete` button as an added step as so to ensure that one doesn't permanently delete their user profile from the database by a mistake.

 **6. Products Page**
 A user can browse the products page, which shows the electronics products available to purchase on the site.
 An image and details such as price are given.
-The use can add an item (currently the maximum to each addtion is 999).
+The use can add an item (currently the maximum to each addition is 999).
 A user can stay on the products page but browse the products section using the paginate method.

 **7. Cart Page**
-A users cart/basket is a boolean, it can either be empty or have contents.
+A user’s cart/basket is a boolean, it can either be empty or have contents.
 If the the cart is empty, a Jumbotron will display a message to the user and prompts some direction back to the products section to potentially select an item to buy.
 If the cart has items present, the user can amend the quantity (for example, remove a product completely).
 The current total is displayed in euros :euro: .
 Once the user is happy with the contents in their cart, they can click the checkout buy to proceed to the checkout/payment section

 **CART APP:**
 - For the cart section of the site, we utilise a contexts.py file.
-This file contains a function which dictate the logic of the cart section and this also ensures that the cart contents are available when rendering every page on the site.
+This file contains a function which dictates the logic of the cart section and this also ensures that the cart contents are available when rendering every page on the site.

     The cart items also don't go into the database.
 Cart items are stored in session when the use is logged in.
 A standard feature on e-commerce sites but an interesting adaptation nevertheless.
 It may also lend itself to reminding users that they have something in their basket that perhaps they want to purchase.
 However, when the user logs out, all the carts contents are lost.